-Sales and marketing enablement has evolved tremendously over the course of my 15-year career in technology in the asset management industry.
+Sales and marketing enablement has evolved tremendously over the last 20 years I’ve been working in technology in the asset management industry.
 There is an increasing number of tools, services, and data sources that offer intelligence to help connect your products to investors.
 As a result, the necessity and complexity associated with data activation and curation have also risen.

 Customer data platform (CDP) breakdown

 CDPs are helpful with data curation and sharing, but what about data activation?
 Not so much.
 Let’s break down what a CDP really is and what it does.

 According to the CDP Institute, a vendor-neutral industry group, a Customer Data Platform is software that creates a unified customer database with data pulled from multiple sources.
 These sources include a variety of first-party data from your website (via first-party cookies), marketing system, CRM, and more.
 A CDP brings this data together to build a complete profile for your customer and makes that data shareable with your downstream systems.

 Follow our blog to stay up-to-date on industry insights

 CDPs help brands stay connected to consumers and, according to an article in AdAge by George P. Selfo, CDP use will continue to rise with privacy regulation tightening.
 The CDP Institute recorded CDPs doubling from 57 at the start of 2018 to 101 by the end of 2019.
 Well-known tech firms including Oracle, Adobe, and Microsoft all launched CDPs in 2019.
 The key commonality between all these CDPs is that they organize and centralize first-party data.
 However, they do not activate data.
 They only send it to other systems within your company.

 What is a distribution data platform?